jradwan/Piwigo-physical_photo_move/README.md

 ### Moving an Album

-Select a destination album (only other physical albums are shown).
-When moving an album, that album and its sub-albums are hidden from the list (preventing you from moving a parent folder into itself or one its children).
+Either select a destination album (only physical albums are shown and the current album and its sub-albums are hidden from the list, preventing you from moving a parent folder into itself or one its children) or turn on the "Move to root album" checkbox to move the album into your gallery's home album.

 ![UI screenshot](https://github.com/jradwan/Piwigo-physical_photo_move/raw/master/resources/ppm-main-ui-folder.jpg)